 This whiteboard animation video on Psychological Protection is part of the Ottawa Public Health series Have That Talk and can be helpful to show to your team at the beginning of your On the Agenda session.

-Each of the psychosocial factors identified in Guarding Minds @ Work and the National Standard on Psychological Health and Safety in the Workplace have similar resources that can be found here.
+Each of the psychosocial factors identified in Guarding Minds at Work and the National Standard on Psychological Health and Safety in the Workplace have similar resources that can be found here.